Team-Dreem/fairstreem-mern/README.md

 <a id="usage"></a>
 ## `Usage`
-**IMPORTANT:** Payments and purchases are mock-included for proof-of-concept demonstration only, and are not enabled at this time.
+**IMPORTANT:** FairStreem is currently in the very early stages of development.
+Payments and purchases are mock-included for proof-of-concept demonstration only, and are not enabled at this time.
 Please do not put any actual private payment information into the Stripe inputs while using this application.
 Please follow the instructions given by [Stripe](https://stripe.com/docs/testing) when testing the cart checkout features.<br>

 To share music, sign-up as an Artist on the homepage.
 Then upload and set prices for indidivual songs on your Artist page.
 Users will then be able to visit your page and listen to your music and/or mock-purchase and download it.
 To listen to music, sign-up as a Listener.
 Use the homepage search bar to find your favorite artist or music genre.
 Go to the Artist's page to stream or mock-purchase and download music.
 You can also "like" your favorite Artists.